heyitsbench/mod-ptr-template/README.md

 ## Important Notes

 This module depends on the selection of certain template sets that have already been filled out.
-The sets included in this module (WIP as of the writing of this readme) are based on the template characters as seen on the Classic and Season of Mastery public test realms.
+The sets included in this module (WIP as of the writing of this readme) are based on the following:

+- Template characters as seen on the Season of Mastery and Wrath Classic public test realms.
+- Best-in-slot gear lists from Wowhead for the various phases of Classic's release.

 In the future, this may be expanded to include many more sets, and anyone willing is free to contribute to this module.

-Check issues page for current progress on blizzlike templates.
+Check issues page for current progress on included templates.

 ## How to Install

 For the most part, the [guide found here](https://www.azerothcore.org/wiki/installing-a-module) can be referred to.
 However, the SQL portion needs a bit of attention.

-If you want to create your own template sets, feel free to only run the [command.sql](https://github.com/heyitsbench/mod-ptr-template/blob/master/data/sql/db-world/command.sql) and [structure.sql](https://github.com/heyitsbench/mod-ptr-template/blob/master/data/sql/db-world/structure.sql) files in your world DB and create the sets from the created tables.

-If you want to use the template sets included with the module, you must then run the contents of the [blizzlike](https://github.com/heyitsbench/mod-ptr-template/tree/master/data/sql/blizzlike) directory on your world DB as well.
+**This module does have certain SQL queries in automated directories.**

+Queries required to use the module are automated, as well as any completed template sets.
+Automated template sets are enabled and available to apply by default.

+Any incomplete template set queries will need to be run manually while in development.
+They are disabled and need to be enabled manually (by command or editing the index entry) to be available to apply.

 ### (Optional) Edit Module Configuration